bhagattirth/326_Fit_Together/docs/final.md

 ### Profile Page

-Allows the user to input his workout schedule and preference, so other members can see it.
+Allows the user to input his workout schedule and preferences, contact information, and profile picture so other members can see it.

 <img src="https://github.com/bhagattirth/326_Fit_Together/blob/main/docs/raw_images/profile_web_final.png" >